 - Enjoy warm!
 Nothing beats a golden brown, warm-from-the-oven baked good!
 Try it with a little butter (or peanut butter) and our Iced Brown Sugar Oat Milk Shaken Cold Brew for some morning magic!

 Leftover muffin?
 Never heard of her.
 Okay, though, for real.
 If you somehow have some uneaten Chocolate Chip Muffins lying around there's a couple things you can do.
 First, make sure the muffins are completely cooled.
 Once cooled, muffins can be stored at room temperature, or in the freezer.

-Room Temperature: Store muffins in an airtight container for 2 - 3 days.
+- Room Temperature: Store muffins in an airtight container for up to 5 days.
 We recommend microwaving a leftover muffin for 20 - 30 seconds to restore that warm and gooey goodness.
 Better yet, cut that muffin in half and griddle it in a hot pan with a little butter.
-Griddled Chocolate Chip Muffins were my go-to A.M. diner order as a kid and it's still my favorite way to enjoy this recipe.
+Griddled chocolate chip muffins were my go-to breakfast order as a kid and it's still my favorite way to enjoy this recipe.

-Freezer: Muffins freeze very well!
-Store extra Chocolate Chip Muffins in a freezer bag or twice wrapped in plastic wrap or aluminum foil.
+- Freezer: Muffins freeze very well!
+Store extra Chocolate Chip Muffins in a freezer bag or twice wrapped in plastic wrap.
 Muffins can be frozen for up to three months.
-When ready to enjoy, thaw muffins at room temperature or in short intervals in the microwave.
-Sometimes, we like to throw a few frozen muffins in our backpack to be enjoyed later that day on a hiking trail or on a road trip.
+They thaw super quickly on the countertop or in short intervals in the microwave.

 Chocolate Chip Muffins

 - #10 Scoop (3¼ Ounce or 100 milliliter)